onera/paradigm/training/Python/01_Introduction/introduction.md

 - Why change ?

 Because the memory cost exploded on large cases.
-That is why the goal was to rewrite the feature leaving most of the data on their source MPI rank and create a load balanced algorithm.
+The goal was thus to rewrite the feature leaving most of the data on their source MPI rank and create a load balanced algorithm.

 - What are the hardships for legacy codes ?

+Using an external library in a legacy code to incrementally replace an existing feature while ensuring a minimum of non-regression can be complicated due to fixed complex data structures.
-Since the MCC feature is still used on the fringes in CEDRE, it was easy to decide to recast it.
+Since the MCC feature is not yet widely used in CEDRE, it was easier to decide to recast it using an external library.
-This could be more difficult in much used features of legacy codes with fixed complex data structures.
-Because of the major changes induced, incrementally replacing existing building blocks while ensuring a minimum of non-regression could be complicated.

 - Why use ParaDiGM ?

 Developing parallel algorithms requires a high level of HPC expertise.
-Since the functions need to develop this algorithm we already (almost) present in ParaDiGM, it was easily available.
+Since the functions needed to develop this algorithm were (almost) present in ParaDiGM, it was easily available.

 - Which ParaDiGM features are used ?
   - `PDM_gnum` to build the final unique global numbering